 a full kitchen (including refrigerator) and pump-assisted water storage supplying

-water permanently to kitchen sink, lavatory sink, and toilet.
+water permanently to a kitchen sink, lavatory sink, and toilet.

-Additional policies that will pertain to the RV permitted lots consist of:
+Additional policies that will pertain to the RV permitted lots to consist of:

 A) University Policy #81 “Alcoholic Beverages”